Data-Driven Reachability Analysis from Noisy Data: Data-Driven Reachability for Nonlinear Systems

 Given the covering radius $\delta$ of our system together with Assumption~\ref{as:lipschitz}, we know that for every $z \in \mathcal{F}$, there exists a $z_i \in D = (U_-,X)$ such that $\| f(z) - f(z_i) \| \leq L^\star \| z - z_i \| \leq L^\star \delta$.
 This yields

-with $\mathcal{Z}_\epsilon = \zono{0,\text{diag}(L^\star \delta,\dots,L^\star \delta)}$. \end{proof} For an infinite amount of data, i.e., $\delta \rightarrow 0$, we can see that $\mathcal{Z}_\epsilon \rightarrow 0$, i.e., the formal $\mathcal{Z}_L$ then fully captures the modeling mismatch and the Lagrange reminder.
+with $\mathcal{Z}_\epsilon = \zono{0,\text{diag}(L^\star \delta/2,\dots,L^\star \delta/2)}$. \end{proof} For an infinite amount of data, i.e., $\delta \rightarrow 0$, we can see that $\mathcal{Z}_\epsilon \rightarrow 0$, i.e., the formal $\mathcal{Z}_L$ then fully captures the modeling mismatch and the Lagrange reminder.
 Also, we would like to note that our approach works with any type of right inverse.

 \begin{remark} Note that determining $L^\star$ as well as computing $\delta$ is non-trivial in practice.
-If we assume that the data is evenly spread out in the compact input set of $f$, then the following can be a good approximation of the upper bound on $L^\star$ and $\delta$:
+If we assume that the data is evenly spread out in the compact input set of $f$, then the following can be a good approximation of the upper bound on $L^\star$ and $\delta$ for each dimension $o$: